nviennot/tinyusb-sys-rs/README.md

 This crate provides Rust bindings for the library.

-Declare the dependency as such, for example to host a mass storage class device on an MCU from the STM32F1 family:
+Declare the dependency as such, for example to operate as a mass storage device on an MCU from the STM32F1 family:

 ```
 [dependencies]
-tinyusb-sys = { version = "0.1", features = ["host", "msc", "stm32f1"] }
+tinyusb-sys = { version = "0.1", features = ["device", "msc", "stm32f1"] }
 ```

 ## Feature definitions